• Skip to primary navigation

 Vegetables

-You will need one large onion, two large tomatoes and half each red and yellow bell peppers.
+You will need one large onion, two large tomatoes and half each red and yellow bell pepper.
 These should be cut into approximately 1cm pieces. and then fried in a little olive oil until the onions are translucent and the peppers have softened.
-I find that if I leave the lid on the pan and turn the heat down to the lowest setting that the vegetables sweat nicely, and take about 5 minutes to soften.
-They don’t need to be completely cooked.
+I find that if I leave the lid on the pan and turn the heat down to the lowest setting the vegetables sweat nicely, and take about 5 minutes to soften.
+They don't need to be completely cooked.
 They will finish off the cooking process once they are in the oven.

 Tomatoes, onions and peppers in a dish of sauce.